IDMNYU/MSThesis-Fall2019/_pages/thesis-paper.md

 ## 3.1 Description and Rationale

-Summarize here your project - is it a game, a VR piece, an installation?
+Summarize your project - is it a game, a VR piece, an installation?
 How does it work and who uses it?
 Describe how the overall design of this project addresses the open question you arrived to in your Background section.

 ## 3.2 Methodologies